zhuyuhui97/sec25-inaccurate-br-hist-artifact/cross-ctx/README.md

 // ......
 ```

+*BUG: We have identified a bug in our kernel-space sender implementation: the dummy secret byte is sent in reversed order.
+This does not affect the functionality of the attack but may cause confusion when interpreting the output.
+We plan to address this issue in a future update.*

 Note that the side channel may exhibit some noise due to interference from other hardware or software components.
 This interference is expected and unavoidable in a real-world environment.